 - Rinse and dry thoroughly

-- Clean interior walls with baking soda solution (1 tablespoon per quart of water)
+- Clean interior walls with a baking soda solution (1 tablespoon per quart of water)

 - Dry completely before returning food